Full Ellipsoid Embeddings and Toric Mutations

-We call $x$ the endpoint in the $p_2$-constant segment, with smallest $p_1$-coordinate.
+Also, the pink curve of the bottom bi-gon ends at a segment with positive constant $p_2$ coordinate.
 For that to happen, the $p_2$-coordinate of the red curve needs to move different as we move along the different parts of the coamoeba, as indicated in Figure \ref{fig:p2_profile}.
-So it maintains the property that the $p_2$-coordinate at the common point of the segments labeled $2$ and $3$ is smaller than the one corresponding to the $5$ and $6$ segments.
+Note that, as illustrated in Figure \ref{fig:p2_profile}, we maintain the property that the $p_2$-coordinate at the common point of the segments labeled $2$ and $3$ is smaller than the one corresponding to the segments $5$ and $6$.
 We also need to ensure the following.
 Consider the point of intersection between the $(p_1,p_2)$ projection of the top blue curve and the projection of $S_i$.
 Look at the $\theta_2$-coordinate of the circle of $S_i$ over this point, and consider its intersections $q_1$, $q_2$ with the blue curve.
 We draw the coamoeba profile of the red curve so that $q_1$, $q_2$ are precisely the pink vertices, as illustrated in Figure \ref{fig:Dimer_Sigma} (Center).
 We make analogous choices for drawing the red curves at the bottom of the coamoeba.

 We are now in shape to prove the following lemma.